ReFRAME or Remain: Unsupervised Lexical Semantic Change Detection with Frame Semantics: Conclusion

 \section{Conclusion}

-This paper, along with other linguistically motivated case studies on SemEval 2020 Task 1 \cite[e.g.,][]{anonymous_author_title_obmitted_for_review_2026, kutuzov_grammatical_2021, ryzhova_detection_2021, tang_can_2023} demonstrates that explicit linguistic evidence is sufficient to build an effective lexical semantic change detection system.
+This paper, along with other linguistically motivated case studies on SemEval 2020 Task 1 \cite[e.g.,][]{tat-etal-2026-transparent, kutuzov_grammatical_2021, ryzhova_detection_2021, tang_can_2023} demonstrates that explicit linguistic evidence is sufficient to build an effective lexical semantic change detection system.
 Our method achieves competitive performance on English and can outperform many distributional baselines on both subtasks.
 Although it does not match the current SOTA systems which are based on large pretrained language models and can encode a broader range of linguistic and contextual signals, maximising benchmark scores has never been our primary goal.
 Rather, we aim to highlight and thus bring more attention to theory-driven, interpretable approaches to lexical semantic change detection.

-To further test and refine this approach, future work should: \begin{itemize} \item Develop Frame inventories and more reliable Frame parsers for other language \item Work around the problem of not being able to locate the location of frame elements. \end{itemize}
+To further test and refine this approach, future work should: \begin{itemize} \item Develop Frame inventories and more reliable Frame parsers for other languages \item Work around the problem of not being able to locate the locations of frame elements. \end{itemize}

-More broadly, we view this approach and some previous ones \cite[e.g.,][]{kutuzov_grammatical_2021, anonymous_author_title_obmitted_for_review_2026, ryzhova_detection_2021} as instances of a general framework for semantic change analysis: identify interpretable, theory-driven dimensions of a target’s distribution (here, frames) and quantify change within each dimension.
+More broadly, we view this approach and some previous ones \cite[e.g.,][]{kutuzov_grammatical_2021, tat-etal-2026-transparent, ryzhova_detection_2021} as instances of a general framework for semantic change analysis: identify interpretable, theory-driven dimensions of a target’s distribution (here, frames) and quantify change within each dimension.
 This framework could (and should) be used as a complementary tool to interpret and validate the changes detected by neural networks.